(For Registered Nurses)

 RNs with an Oklahoma or articulation school Associate of Science or Associate of Arts degree will have satisfied all General Education requirements.
 Certain lower division prerequisites must be completed with a grade of “C” or better by all RNs.
 All other RNs must meet NSU General Education requirements, including required initial enrollment(s) in math deficiency removal courses if a deficiency exists.

 Applications for admission will be accepted through November 1 and January 1 prior to the spring and fall semesters in which the applicant wishes to begin the field experience nursing sequence.
 Applications for admission will be reviewed in December and February of each year.
 Applications received after that time may be considered if spaces are available.
 Applications should be filed as early as possible.
 Applications and all supporting documents should be sent to: Nursing Program, NSU Muskogee, P.O.
 Box 549, Muskogee, OK 74402-0549.
 A complete application is composed of the following:

 - Three reference names provided on application to nursing program

 - Completed health form including Tetanus, TB, Rubella, Hepatitis B, Influenza and Rubeola (if needed) documentation.

 - Photocopy of professional liability insurance policy face sheet

 - RN license number for verification

 - Photocopy of both sides of current CPR card

-- Completed background check and release form.
+- Completed national background check and drug screen.

 - Meet all requirements for admission to the university as given in the Northeastern State University Catalog